jmreicha/stalker/README.md

 Stalker is (mostly) configuration driven so you probably won't get very far without a config.
 By default, Stalker expects to find its configuration in `~/.stalker.json`.
 There is a `stalker.json.example` in this repo that can be moved to the correct location to test some of the basic functionality.

-Once you have insatlled stalker and set up a configuration file, simply run `stalker` from your terminal to get some basic usage output (as shown below).
+After you have installed Stalker and set up a configuration file, simply run the `stalker` command from your terminal to get some basic usage options (as shown below).

 One useful command to help users get started is the `stalker print custom` command.
 This command will print out a few sample repos and their release tags.